stfc/PSyclone/doc/developer_guide/psyir_symbols.rst

 |                      |PRIVATE             |                    |
 +----------------------+--------------------+--------------------+

-.. warning:: Checking for equality between Type objects is currently
-	     only implemented for ``ScalarType``.
-This will be completed in #1799.

 It was decided to include datatype intrinsic as an attribute of ScalarType rather than subclassing.
 So, for example, a 4-byte real scalar is defined like this: